oatlog/oatlog/doc/extended_abstract/main.typ

 applications.
 We find that its ahead-of-time compilation of theories is a key asset, simplifying debugging and prototyping and improving our ability to practice performance engineering.
 Additionally, the ahead-of-time architecture naturally lends itself to relation and whole-ruleset optimization.
-Our experiments show that oatlog is faster than egglog for small e-graphs of less than about $10^5$ e-nodes.
+Our experiments show that oatlog is faster than egglog for small e-graphs of up to about $10^5$ e-nodes.

 = Introduction